kaush4l/Indigo/README.md

 $ gradle bootRun // This runs spring boot application on gradle
 ~~~

-### Java way
-After either of commands

-~~- mvn clean install~~
-- gradle clean build
+### Running the jar application
 ~~~
 $ java -jar target/Indigo-<version-number>.jar // Run the project from the jar file(Didn't mention main class as there is only 1)
 ~~~

 ## Runnning using Docker container

-Docker should be installed and the should be running already
+Docker should be installed and should be running already
 Use 'sudo' if required
 [Material](https://rominirani.com/docker-tutorial-series-a7e6ff90a023)
 ~~~